ColdCanuck/dirtools2/README.rst

 Excluding files
 ---------------

-Dirtools let you exlude files using .gitignore like syntax (unix filename pattern matching), by default ``dirtools`` will look for a ``.exclude`` file at root.
+Dirtools let you exlude files using .gitignore like syntax (unix filename pattern matching), by default ``dirtools2`` will look for a ``.exclude`` file at root.

 Here is how to check if a file should be excluded:

 .. code-block:: python

-    from dirtools import Dir
+    from dirtools2 import Dir

     d = Dir('/path/to/dir', exclude_file='.gitignore')
     d.is_excluded('/path/to/dir/script.pyc')